The Seiberg-Witten Equations on Manifolds with Boundary II: Lagrangian Boundary Conditions for a Floer Theory: Linear Estimates

-where for any configuration $\co \in \fC(Y)$, the operator $\tH_{(B_0,\Phi_0}$ is the augmented Hessian given by Thus, for every $t$, the operator $\tH_{(B_0(t),\Phi_0(t))}$ augments the original Hessian $\H_{(B_0(t),\Phi_0(t))}$ by taking into account the Coulomb gauge fixing and the additional $-d\xi$ term that appears in (\ref{eq3:linSW}).
+for the domain and range of $\tH_\co$.
+Thus, for every $t$, the operator $\tH_{(B_0(t),\Phi_0(t))}$ augments the original Hessian $\H_{(B_0(t),\Phi_0(t))}$ by taking into account the Coulomb gauge fixing and the additional $-d\xi$ term that appears in (\ref{eq3:linSW}).
 To simplify the form of the equations (\ref{dtHeq}) even a bit more, we can fix a smooth reference connection $B_\rf \in \A(Y)$ and consider the time-independent augmented Hessian

 Then we can write (\ref{eq3:dtHeq})-(\ref{eq3:NBC}) as the system

 where $N_{(A_0,\Phi_0)}(b,\phi,\xi)$ is the quadratic multiplication map

 Here and elsewhere, $\#$ denotes a bilinear pointwise multiplication map whose exact form is immaterial.